 Frederick, Booker and Martin on the Race Hustlers

-The Democrat Party is the most enduring monument to racism in America.
+The Democrat Party is the most enduring monument to racial oppression in America.

 Taking account of the Democrats’ most successful efforts this year to rally young constituents by fomenting division, one event above all others proved highly successful.